Chanty

 Skype may have been a major player once, but today’s market offers many video conferencing apps.
 It is overwhelming for businesses to choose the right one that is most suitable for their particular requirements.
 We at Chanty did the research on these alternatives to Skype and see which app is worth your time.
 We wanted to give you a full overview of the different options out there so you can make the best decisions for your team’s communication strategy.

-As Skype fades away, there are key features we’ll miss:
+With Skype now gone, there are key features we’ll truly miss:

 • Skype credits for landline calls: Low-cost calls to landlines, especially useful for small businesses.